seregazhuk/seregazhuk.github.io_old/_posts/2016-05-27-laravel-facades.md

 According to the Gang of Four the Facade pattern is a structural pattern.
-The Facade pattern is a class, which wraps a complex library and provides a simplier and more readable interface to it.
+The Facade pattern is a class, which wraps a complex library and provides a simpler and more readable interface to it.
 The facade itself maintains it's dependencies.

 ## Facades in Laravel